Leyburn - the Yorkshire Dales' most suprising market town?

 Start with the market place and you'll find some unexpected delights.
-Few shops can boost such fine views as those from the top floor of Milners of Leyburn.
+Few shops can boast such fine views as those from the top floor of Milners of Leyburn.
 The amazing hardware and cookware selection of the Aladdin's cave For House & Home has to be seen to be believed.
 You'd never guess from the unassuming entrance of Campbell's that this is not just a shop - it's an emporium, attracting gourmets and fine wine enthusiasts from far afield.

 Nearby is Inspired Chocolate where you can see chocolates being made (the chocolate shoes and pizzas are popular!) and take part in chocolate-making workshops from time to time.
 Not far away is Constable Burton Hall, famous for its annual Tulip Festival.